coderefinery/git-intro/content/archaeology.md

 on the README.rst file of the [networkx](https://github.com/networkx/networkx) repository:

 - Visit and browse <https://github.githistory.xyz/networkx/networkx/blob/main/README.rst> (use left/right keys).
-- You can try this on some of your repositories, too!
+- You can try this on some of your GitHub repositories, too!

 ### git grep: to search through the repository